Tinwuindin/miniature_tetris/README.md

 ## Gravity logic
 The program use an AND mask between the screen line and 1 line below this.
 Then whith and OR mask the pixels get back 1 line, and if there some pixels in the 2 lines the bits r restored using an OR mask whith the previous AND mask result.

+## Move to right or left
+This is a little bit more complex, the program use some AND, OR and XOR process to can complete the displacement

+* First, use an